pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 ## Create Template, Layout and Controller

 ### New Controller
-First of all, we need our own controller.
+First of all, we need a controller.
 Let's call it `ContentController.php`.
-You have to put the file into the `/website/controllers` directory.
+You have to put the file into the `/src/AppBundle/Controller` directory.

 ```php
 <?php